Bayesian variable selection

 Pre-requisites

-You should have taken Statistical Inference II (MATH2711) at Stage 2, and will need to be taking Bayesian Computation and Modelling III (MATH3421) at Stage 3 as a co-requisite.
-You must be comfortable with programming in R.
+You must have taken Bayesian Computation and Modelling III (MATH3421) at Stage 3.
+You must also be comfortable with programming in R.

 Some relevant resources